yusefmosiah/choir-scales/docs/ProofOfText.md

 ### Auto-Rejection Mechanism

-If an edit proposal remains unresolved for a predetermined period (e.g., one week), it is automatically rejected.
-Tokens are then distributed accordingly, and the rejected edits are hidden from the public, visible only to authors.
+If an edit proposal remains unresolved after the 7-day review period:
+- A mix of abstentions and approvals with no rejections results in approval.
+- If there are only abstentions, the edit is automatically rejected.
+- Tokens are distributed according to the outcome (approval or rejection).

 ## Incentive Alignment